cronusgaming/leotoolbox/README.md

 At this time, no support is availible for this resource, so please use it at your own risk.

-Reality Roleplay staff is not under any obligation to help you with this resource
+Cronus Gaming staff is not under any obligation to help you with this resource

 ## Credit
 [Frazzle](https://github.com/FrazzIe)